 - How do you describe your long-term career aspirations, and what do you expect from this company in your pursuit?

-- Do you believe that XCEO should place a higher value on managers who have consistently produced outstanding financial results or those who consistently demonstrate the ability to develop successful employees?
+- Do you believe that this company should place a higher value on managers who have consistently produced outstanding financial results or those who consistently demonstrate the ability to develop successful employees?

 - Which is most important to you: money, power or prestige?
 If none of the above, what motivates you to perform at your highest capability?

-- Since we are not the current leader in our industry, if you had an opportunity to work for either us or our main competitor, which company would you choose?
+- Since this company is not the current leader in this industry, if you had an opportunity to work for either us or our main competitor, which company would you choose?
 Why?

 - What motivates you to pursue and ultimately achieve outstanding results, and what do you consider the best reward for great work?

 - Are role models important to you?
 If so, do you have any professional or personal role models who inspire you to achieve greatness?
 Are you comfortable sharing them with me, or would you prefer to keep it personal?

 - What is the one word you believe best describes your style?

 Use questions that surprise interviewees